damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - Budget => Does the person work at a company that could afford GitLab (i.e. has revenue or funding)?
 - Authority => Can the person influence a purchase decision?
-- Need => Is there a legitimate use for GitLab at the company (i.e. multiple developers, etc.)?
+- Need => Is the prospect asking for a quote?
+Is the prospect asking about specific feature and functionality?
+Is there a legitimate use for GitLab at the company (i.e. multiple developers, etc.)?
 - Timeline => Are they willing to continue communicating about GitLab in the next few weeks?
 If they have another solution, are they looking to replace in the next few weeks or months?

-## What counts as an SQL or MQL?
+## What counts as an SAL or SQL or MQL?
+1. SAL is any qualifed lead from the BDR team that is converted into an opportunity.
 1. SQL is any lead passed to the Sales team from the BDR team that has met the qualification process requirements above.
-2. MQL is any lead with a lead score of 20 or greater in Marketo.
+1. MQL is any lead with a lead score of 20 or greater in Marketo.
-3. Lead score is calculated based on behavioral and demographic data.
+1. Lead score is calculated based on behavioral and demographic data.

 ## Lead status